arthurtuio/streamlit-heroku-python-br2020/README.md

 `git clone https://github.com/arthurtuio/streamlit-heroku-python-br-2020.git`

 Then, you have to install the required libraries to run the code.
 You can do that this way:
-- If you use Python2: `pip install -r requirements.txt`
-- If you use Python3: `pip3 install -r requirements.txt`
+- `pip3 install -r requirements.txt`

 ## Streamlit Example scripts
 In the folder`/examples/english`, there are examples scripts that you can run in streamlit, in order to understand better the lib.